fabiopetrillo/Xumes/docs/game_side.md

 ```

 #### Class creation
-To create the EntityObservable class, we need to define a new adapter class that inherits from Entity and StateObservable.
-Make sure to extend from Entity first and then from StateObservable.
+To create the `EntityObservable` class, we need to define a new adapter class that inherits from `Entity` and `StateObservable`.
+Make sure to extend from `Entity` first and then from `StateObservable`.

 ```python
 class EntityObservable(Entity, StateObservable):
 ```

 #### Constructor
-The constructor of EntityObservable should include the parameters of Entity as well as observers and name.
+The constructor of `EntityObservable` should include the parameters of `Entity` as well as observers and name.
 ```python
     def __init__(self, val1, observers, name):
         StateObservable.__init__(self, observable_object=self, observers=observers, name=name)